 The path to post-Brexit clarity on imports has been long and winding.
 In February 2020, the UK Government introduced a range of measures to ease the potential impact of a hard Brexit.
-Transitional Simplified Procedures (TSP) were introduced for customs entry into the UK with the intention to reduce burdens on business.
-The UK Government also announced postponed accounting for import VAT, allowing for the tax to be accounted for at the time of the return filing rather than at import.
+The introduction of Transitional Simplified Procedures (TSP) for customs entry into the UK intended to reduce burdens on business.
+The UK Government also announced postponed accounting for import VAT.
+This allows for the tax to be accounted for at the time of the return filing rather than at import.

-After the transition deal was signed these measures were abandoned.
+After signing the transition deal, the Government abandoned these measures.
 Controversy around the removal of postponed accounting for import VAT and the catastrophic progress of the COVID-19 pandemic are likely to have affected the UK Government’s thinking.
-In the Spring Budget in March, postponed accounting was reintroduced and in June, Downing Street introduced updated guidance and a phased implementation in three stages for border controls.
+The Spring Budget in March reintroduced postponed accounting.
+Then in June, Downing Street introduced updated guidance and a phased implementation in three stages for border controls.
 This approach serves to mitigate, to some degree, the changes brought about by the pandemic and speaks to the capacity of the UK Government itself in the coming months.

 - Stage 1: January 2021.
 In this stage, basic customs requirements such as sufficient records for the import of standard goods will be introduced.
 In line with TSP, there will be up to six months to complete customs declarations.
 Any duty payable will be on submission of customs declaration, not at the time of entry.

 - Stage 2: April 2021.
 In stage two, all products of animal origin (POAO) and all regulated plants and plant products will require pre notification and health documentation.